barshchou/webappui-automation/README.md

 2. `loginMethod=` - accepts values `ui` or `api` for login by UI or Api.
 Example of usage: `npx cypress run --env loginMethod=ui` will launch tests with login by UI.
 If this variable was not passed, uses `api` by default.
 Example of combining previous variables: `npx cypress run --env url=dev,loginMethod=ui` will launch tests at development environment with login by UI.
 3. `customEnv=` - accepts url to specific branch environment.
 Example of usage: `npx cypress run --env customEnv=https://someUrl/to/env` will launch tests at this environment.

+### GH Actions debug <a id="gh_actions_debug"></a>

+If your task will be connected with GH Actions changes or you would like to check how your newly implemnted test can behave in GH Actions - you should use [act](https://github.com/nektos/act), rather then commit a lot of times into the repo and trigger the real pipeline.

+Main flow of how we use act for this repo - described in txt file in [these notes](./.act/install_notes.txt).